 Poor customer support – that gets attached to your product.

+Your slides, your proposal, your contract, your terms, your phone support, your client success interactions.
 Experiences through the buying, onboarding, using, and offboarding process are now part of the whole product, and you need to treat these experiences as such.
+And they must be managed.

 What is Your Product?